-Entities were considered to have "Low" floodplain management practices if current ordinances or regulations met the minimum requirements per the NFIP.
-Approximately 19% of regulatory entities within the Region have "Low" floodplain management practices.
-A designation of 'None' was assigned to entities from which no data was obtained through the methods discussed above or were lacking a flood damage prevention ordinance (FDPO).
+Entities were considered to have "low" floodplain management practices if current ordinances or regulations met the minimum requirements per the NFIP.
+Approximately 19% of regulatory entities within the Region have "low" floodplain management practices.
+A designation of 'None' was assigned to entities from which no data were obtained through the methods discussed above or were lacking a flood damage prevention ordinance (FDPO).

-Floodplain management criteria for flood-prone areas minimum requirements per Title 44 of the Code of Federal Regulations (44 CFR) § 60.3 are listed at the end of this section and summarized below.
+Floodplain management criteria for flood prone areas minimum requirements per Title 44 of the Code of Federal Regulations 44 CFR § 60.3 are listed at the end of this section and summarized below.

-- Require permits for all proposed construction in the community to determine whether construction is proposed within flood-prone areas - Review all permit applications to determine whether proposed building sites will be reasonably safe from flooding: - If a proposed building site is in a flood-prone area, all new construction and substantial improvements shall be designed to adequately prevent flotation or collapse and be constructed with materials resistant to flood damage
+- Require permits for all proposed construction in the community to determine whether construction is proposed within flood prone areas - Review all permit applications to determine whether proposed building sites will be reasonably safe from flooding: